Ford readies Lincoln launch in China by 2014

 Competition is also mounting.

-Toyota Motor Corp’s (7203.T) Lexus, Nissan Motor Co Ltd’s (7201.T) Infiniti and GM’s Cadillac are among those looking to expand in China to appeal to a growing number of luxury buyers.
+Toyota Motor Corp’s Lexus, Nissan Motor Co Ltd’s Infiniti and GM’s Cadillac are among those looking to expand in China to appeal to a growing number of luxury buyers.

-One prominent dealership operator in China said he sees “little chance” for the brand to take off the way BMW (BMWG.DE), VW’s Audi and other German brands have, adding that the brand would face a better chance if the market was growing at the torrid pace of 2009 and 2010.
+One prominent dealership operator in China said he sees “little chance” for the brand to take off the way BMW, VW’s Audi and other German brands have, adding that the brand would face a better chance if the market was growing at the torrid pace of 2009 and 2010.

 But under current circumstances, “there’s just no way I would take a chance with Lincoln,” said the operator, who declined to be named.